xduraid/testtt/README.md

 ## 4. Variables and Environment <a name="variables-and-environment"></a>

 `xd-shell` maintains an internal hash table for storing shell variables and environment variables.
-Both types share the same underlying table, with each variable carrying an exported flag that determines whether it is passed to child processes.
+Both types share the same hash table, with each variable carrying an exported flag that determines whether it is passed to child processes.